diem/dip/dips/dip-10.md

 # Motivation
 DiemID provides a convenient method for identifying users within a VASP.
 DiemID allows users to exchange human-readable identifiers as either the sender or the receiver of peer-to-peer payments, and plays the role of an email address for payments.
 The benefits of using a DiemID are:
 * Privacy: DiemID's do not appear on-chain.
-The standard includes an off-chain protocol between VASPs that forms a pre-flight agreement on a transaction reference ID.
-Hence, the use of DiemIDs does not require any potentially identifiable user information in on-chain transactions.
+The standard uses a pre-flight off-chain exchange between VASPs to agree on a reference ID.
+The sending VASP can then submit an on-chain transaction containing only this reference ID and without any potentially identifiable user information.
 * Persistent Identifiers: Currently there are no persistent user identifiers in the Diem ecosystem.
 DiemID establishes a persistent identifier from a user's perspective which are not used publicly on-chain.

 # End-to-End Experience